retrography/data-management/README.md

 # Data and Database Management

-Companion website for my Data and Database Management Course
+Companion website for Data and Database Management Course